kattouf/Sake/README.md

 Hello, world!
 ```

-> **⚠️ Note:** Sake is still under active development and is not yet production-ready.
+> **⚠️ Note:** Sake is under active development, with ongoing updates and improvements.
 Use with caution in production environments.

 [Full Documentation](https://sakeswift.org) • [Getting Started](#getting-started)